snsparrow/cpdn_um_stash_translator/README.md

 The purpose of this code is to read a UM STASH file (currently configured with a stash_lookup.csv specific to UM4.5).
 This code can be used with different UM versions by updating the dignostic definitions in this csv file as appropriate.

 The main program STASH_converter.py is run with a commandline input of the STASH file to read.
-It then outputs a .csv file that presents all the STASH items spatial domains, temporal sampling, output frequeny and output file in a more human readable format and includes the STASH item description and units.
+It then outputs a <STASH_FILE>.csv file that presents all the STASH items spatial domains, temporal sampling, output frequeny and output file in a more human readable format and includes the STASH item description and units.